Academic and Career Advising

 Course Repeats: Some 4-year majors have a specific limit on how many times a course can be repeated.
 While SLCC uses only the higher grade from a repeated course, some institutions use the second grade even if the first grade was higher when considering transfer of courses and GPA.Maximum Number of Transfer Credits Allowed: Check with the institution about the limit on the number of hours a school will transfer.
 This is usually about 72 or higher.

-Transfer Degrees and Letter of Completion:
+Transfer Degrees and General Education Certificate of Completion:

 Salt Lake Community College offers three transferable degree programs: